thgreasi/tg-dynamic-directive/README.md

 tg-dynamic-directive
 ====================

-A simple directive to dynamically load proper directive, based on the characteristics of the provided model.
+A simple directive to dynamically load proper view, based on the characteristics of the provided model.

 #Example Code